volume12 1942-1943

 edited by UFS (United Features Syndicate)

-volume 12 1942-1943 from
+volume 12 1942-1943 with dust jacket from

-13.9.1942 (601) to 5.9.1943 (652) = 52 pages drawn by Burne Hogarth,
+= 52 pages drawn by Burne Hogarth based

-based on the novel of Edgar Rice Burroughs, with dust jacket
+on the novel of Edgar Rice Burroughs

 Tarzan is caught between two conflicting tribes of people,